Biodynamic Agriculture

 2024 is Biodynamics’ Centenary Year

 2024 celebrates a centenary of the biodynamic movement.
 It has been 100 years since Rudolf Steiner presented the Agriculture Lectures in Europe, which were the start of what became known as Organic and Biodynamic Agriculture.
-To acknowledge this centenary, Ueli Hurter, the co-Chair of the Agriculture Section at the Goetheanum in Switzerland, is undertaking a speaking tour of Australia in May.
+To acknowledge this centenary, Ueli Hurter, the co-Chair of the Agriculture Section at the Goetheanum in Switzerland, recently undertook a speaking tour of Australia in May.
 2024

 What is Biodynamic Agriculture?